 Jacqueline enjoys the challenges that Real Estate and Litigation cases bring.
 She is methodical, detailed and truly loves and cares about her quality of her world, which includes her work in Alberta, Northwest Territories and Nunavut.
 In her spare time, Jacqueline enjoys travel and new adventures across the globe.

 After earning a BA in English Philology at a University in Poland, Zuzanna moved to Canada in 2009 with a plan on living here for only two years.
 Having fallen in love with the country and its people, she decided to stay indefinitely.
 Zuzanna became interested in law and politics while navigating complicated immigration policies, which would allow her to achieve her goal of becoming a Canadian Citizen.
 The dream came true in June 2018, only six days after her graduation ceremony from the University of Alberta where she earned a BA After Degree with First Class Honors in Political Science.
+Zuzanna worked as a Paralegal with Cooper Regel for many years, then left to attend the University of Saskatchewan.
+She starts her articling with COOPER REGEL LLP in May 2023.
 Zuzanna is very excited about gaining experience working in a law firm which tackles issues she is deeply passionate about.
-Addicted to lattes and milk chocolate, she values time spent with family and friends..
+Addicted to lattes and milk chocolate, she values time spent with family and friends.